Võ Hoài Nam: Career

 Võ Hoài Nam's parents divorced when he was only 2 years old.
 At the age of 13, he began to be independent.
 Hoai Nam was a state-employed actor when he studied drama class 1991–1993 at Vietnam Drama Theater and worked there for 1 year.
 After that, he went to the South to start a career, supporting film crews and acting in some films.

 From 1997 to 2000, Võ Hoài Nam's name began to be known to more audiences when he played the role of police officer Chiến in the TV series Criminal Police.

 In 2002, he played the role of Trọng in the movie "Vua bãi rác".
 This role helped him receive the Best Young Actor award at the 47th Asia – Pacific Film Festival in Busan, South Korea.
 In 2021, he played Mr. Sinh in the TV series Hương vị tình thân, leaving a lot of emotions for the audience.

 Personal life

 Võ Hoài Nam is married to dancer Lan Anh (12 years younger than him) and has four children.
-His eldest son, Võ Hoài Vũ (born in 2001), is currently playing a supporting role in the film Đi giữa trời rực rỡ currently airing on VTV3.
-His second daughter, Võ Hoài Anh (born in 2005), is currently playing a role in the film Hoa sữa về trong gió which is about to air on VTV1.